 Cured monkfish, almond purée, paprika, fennel, basil.
 I’ll reserve comment on this one as I didn’t get to taste it sadly.

 Chive farfalle, veal sweet breads, cauliflower, prunes.
-Creamy sweet breads encased in a crispy batter, al dente bows of farfalle and luscious cauliflower cream on top.
+Creamy sweet breads with crispy batter, al dente bows of farfalle and luscious cauliflower cream on top.
 Lot’s of great technique that cannot be unnoticed!

 Crab tortellini & bisque, cucumber, turnip, spring onion.
 Beautifully presented but I live vicariously as they were enjoyed by a fellow diner.

 Crispy pork belly, white asparagus, wild garlic, pickled onion – enjoyed by my neighbouring diner as their second course.
-I’ve reserved mine for the fourth course, I really couldn’t wait and it’s making my mouth water.
-Just look at that crackling!
+I’ve reserved mine for the fourth course, I really couldn’t wait, my mouth watered from the sight of it!

 Turbot, langoustines, confit potato, red onion, almond.
 A devine piece of meaty fish with a crunchy almond topping.
 It was a very refined piece of fish.
 Triple it in size and watch me grin like a cheshire cat!